 52 crews entered from 19 countries including Australia, New Zealand and Norway for the first time as well as the USA from outside Europe.

-Margaret Gladden and Christine Davies were once again selected in the double, as they had been the previous year, with newcomer Diana Preston of Durham ARC as the single sculler (which she was told was “for experience”).
+Margaret Gladden and Christine Davies were selected in the double as they had been the previous year, with newcomer Diana Preston of Durham ARC as the single sculler (which she was told was “for experience”).

 The selectors were Frances Bigg, Hazel Freestone, Eleanor Lester, Barbara Philipson and Irene Saunders.
 This was the same group as the previous year, without Marrian Yates.

 Diana’s fiancé Tom Bishop, who was later in the GB men’s team, went as her coach and wrote a report on the Championships for Rowing magazine which suggests that the path to selection for the double was somewhat bumpy; “First they were not going to be sent, then they were, and finally they were if they could do a standard time set by the selectors, which was subsequently ignored [he may have meant that they didn’t make the time because of poor conditions]; a trifle distracting when there is no other event in the year to which they were able to go [top men’s crews had Henley Royal Regatta to aim for too].”